near-ndc/i-am-human/contracts/registry/README.md

 ## Soul transfer

 - The registry enables atomic `soul_transfers`.
 It Transfers all SBT tokens from one account to another account.
-Moreover it will try to transfer the account flags and will fail if the flag between the caller and the recipient will conflict.
+Additionally, it attempts to transfer the associated account flags.
+If a conflict arises between the caller's and recipient's flags, the transfer will fail.